DIY Van Insulation For Hot Weather

 Attaching an awning to the roof-rack or side of your vehicle will give you a shaded area to hang out in the heat.
 We installed an awning so we could sit outside in the rain, but have found it to be much more useful in hot weather.

 As van dwellers, we recommend following the weather for maximum comfort.
 If possible, head north during the summer, or to a higher altitude.
 Try to park in shade and face north if possible.
 This will give you the least amount of direct sunlight on your large windows.

 It may sound counter-intuitive, but on hot nights it is often more comfortable to sleep outside.
 We spend a lot of our time on campground or BLM land and keep sleeping bags and a small backpacking tent in the van.
-We’ve found that sleeping in a tent is more comfortable in the summer than inside the van if caught in a heat wave.
+We’ve found thatsleeping in a tent is more comfortable than inside the van if we’re caught in a heat wave.

-For more tricks and tips, read our post on tricks and tips to keep cool in the summer.
+For more tricks and tips read our post: tricks and tips to keep cool in the summer

 Air conditioners, swamp coolers, and other active cooling

 You may be asking why no one has ever installed an air conditioner in their van.
 The truth is, people have.
-It is possible to install an air conditioner, but it is not practical.
+It is possible to install an air conditioner, but it is not practical unless you have a generator or shore power.
 An air conditioner takes an enormous amount of power to run.
-With shore power or a generator, it will not be much of a problem to install an air conditioner.

 With solar power, you can run an air conditioner but it would need so many solar panels and batteries that it is not practical for most people.
 This van dweller was able to do it with 1000W of panels, 2000W inverter and 780 ah of battery.
 These things get pretty pricey and bulky, but for those building a sprinter it isn’t out of the picture.

 Swamp coolers work by evaporating water with a fan that creates a cool airflow.
 Because of the evaporation process they do not work in humid environments.
 Additionally, they require a decent amount of power to run the fan and a water source.